 Massive Content Repositories/Big Data

 Whether in the cloud or off, massive scalability is crucial for storing active large data collections.
-Scality Ring software supports enterprise clouds, content distribution, and active archives.
+Scality Ring software scales up to 6PB and supports enterprise clouds, content distribution, and active archives.
 EMC also offers object storage to this usage case with Atmos and ViPR, which also supports Hadoop’s file system and block-based storage.

 IBM SoftLayer is an acquired object storage service that is optimized for big data.
 IBM Elastic Storage software virtualizes file and object storage into a single addressable repository for big data analytics; Elastic Storage atop OpenStack Swift creates IBM’s Elastic Storage Object.